kankkueo/Enter_the_guild_room/src/README.md

 ## Playing the game

-After `make run` the game starts instantly.
-The game quits if the player dies or completes the game.
+After starting the game, select "New game" from the menu and the game spawns you into a room.
+Navigate the manu with arrow keys and use ENTER to select.

 #### Controls
 - WASD keys: Move around
 - Arrow keys: Shoot
 - E: Interact with items (switch weapons, pick up healing potions, enter the next room)
+- ESC: pause the game